ImpulsoGov/coronacidades-datasource/README.md

-This repo runs our API for [SimulaCovid](simulacovid.coronacidades.org).
+This repo runs our API for Coronacidades tools, such as [FarolCovid](farolcovid.coronacidades.org).
 You can access the API here: http://datasource.coronacidades.org/help

 ## Current data